d0tTino/UME/docs/GRAPH_LISTENERS.md

 ## Implementing a Listener

-A listener class implements the `GraphListener` protocol from `ume.listeners`.
+A listener class implements the `GraphListener` protocol from `ume._internal.listeners`.
 The protocol defines four callbacks:

 - `on_node_created(node_id: str, attributes: dict)`
 - `on_node_updated(node_id: str, attributes: dict)`